No Degree? No Problem!

 The following steps can be considered rough guidelines to start your programming career.

-- Read a book about the language you intend to master, It is not enough to Google search every single thing you need.
-However, the internet has some very detailed references and documentations that could educate you, It is important to know the strengths and weaknesses of the chosen language.
+It is not enough to Google search every single thing you need.
+However, the internet has some very detailed references and documentation that could educate you, It is important to know the strengths and weaknesses of the chosen language.

 How Long Does It Take to Become a Programmer?